Skip to content

 5. Generating the C++ File

-The compilation process generates a C++ file named PrologGenerated.cpp, which contains the translated code.
+The compilation process generates C files named PrologGenerated.h which contains some macros, and PrologGenerated.c which contains the translated code.

 To inspect the generated file and compile it, run: